-CJUS 201 Rules of Criminal Evidence and ProceduresAn examination of the Federal and Louisiana crimination (3-0-3) inal procedural laws affecting arrest, search and seizure, trial and post-conviction remedies.
-CJUS 204 Criminology A course that provides students with an understand another, examinations and explanations of crim theological perspectives on crime causation.
-CJUS 205 Louisiana Criminal Law The criminal statutory provisions in the State of L interpretation of the statutory criminal law as set fo CJUS 210 Criminal Investigation Techniques A survey of general procedures, concepts, and pra investigation with emphasis on elements of crime a CJUS 221 Judicial Process A study of the structure, organization and admini special attention to the criminal courts.
-The basic for CJUS 222 Juvenile Justice Process and Juvenile Delinquen This course is a study of the process by which j criminal justice, including adjudication and corre causation theories, alternative definitions of deling analysis of the interaction between social institution Prerequisite: CJUS 101 or consent of the department uvenile offenders are handled in the system of ction practices; study of delinquency, including uency, official statistics and the critique, and an ns and youth.
-CJUS 230 Special Problems in Law Enforcement In-depth individual study of a current problem or in other courses will be done.
-Under faculty sup study and prepare extensive written reports for sub- vervision, the students select appropriate topics, CJUS 231 Correctional System Changes in American correctional philosophy, ad from institutional incarceration to community-base CJUS 261 Principles of Supervision The art of working with people is studied.
-The comanagerial functions, and contributes to the attaining CJUS 298 Criminal Justice Practicum Research and field work, under staff supervision.
-(3-0-3) COMPUTER SCIENCE (CMPS) CMPS 101 Introduction to Computer Concepts This course is an introduction to computer coorganization of a computer system, computer termin software development, future trends, and the imperperience is provided using software package presentation, and database. nology, input/output devices and media, bacts of the changes.
-Some hands-on laboratory CMPS 140 Structured Programming (3-0-3)
+CJUS 201 Rules of Criminal Evidence and Procedures

+An examination of the Federal and Louisiana criminal procedural laws affecting arrest, search and seizure, trial and post-conviction remedies.

+CJUS 204 Criminology

+A course that provides students with an understanding of how theory and application relate to one another, examinations and explanations of crime and criminal behavior; present various new sociological perspectives on crime causation.

+CJUS 205 Louisiana Criminal Law

+The criminal statutory provisions in the State of Louisiana will be studied.
+The study also includes interpretation of the statutory criminal law as set forth by the State and U.S. Supreme Court.

+CJUS 210 Criminal Investigation Techniques

+A survey of general procedures, concepts, and practical applications of the mechanics of criminal investigation with emphasis on elements of crime and fact finding will be covered.

+CJUS 221 Judicial Process

+A study of the structure, organization and administration of federal and state court systems, with special attention to the criminal courts.
+The basic functions of the courts will be examined.

+CJUS 222 Juvenile Justice Process and Juvenile Delinquency This course is a study of the process by which juvenile offenders are handled in the system of criminal justice, including adjudication and correction practices; study of delinquency, including causation theories, alternative definitions of delinquency, official statistics and the critique, and an analysis of the interaction between social institutions and youth.
+Prerequisite: CJUS 101 or consent of the department chairperson.

+CJUS 230 Special Problems in Law Enforcement

+In-depth individual study of a current problem or topic in law enforcement which is not addressed in other courses will be done.
+Under faculty supervision, the students select appropriate topics, study and prepare extensive written reports for submission to the supervising faculty member.

+CJUS 231 Correctional System

+Changes in American correctional philosophy, administration and techniques, including the shift from institutional incarceration to community-based correctional programs.

+CJUS 261 Principles of Supervision

+The art of working with people is studied.
+The course illustrates how supervision relates to basic managerial functions, and contributes to the attainment of business objectives.

+CJUS 298 Criminal Justice Practicum

+Research and field work, under staff supervision, at selected sites.
+Students must complete one hundred thirty-four (134) hours for completion of the class.

+COMPUTER SCIENCE (CMPS)

+CMPS 101 Introduction to Computer Concepts (3-0-3)This course is an introduction to computer concepts and their applications.
+Topics include organization of a computer system, computer terminology, input/output devices and media, software development, future trends, and the impacts of the changes.
+Some hands-on laboratory experience is provided using software packages such as word processing, spreadsheets, presentation, and database.

+CMPS 140 Structured Programming